calumgrant/logical/docs/worklist.md

 - Is the deduplicating logic even sound??
 Surely other variables can change too?
 So we need to deduplicate lots of variables, not just the ones in the sum.
 - Problem with adding rules on demand if a predicate is already being evaluated.
 - Could `large mouse @mickey` actually mean `large-mouse @mickey`
+- Has with no entity?
+For example `query has message "Hello"` if `query` is unbound then it's taken to be a predicate name???

 Code refactoring:
 - Split up files